YuShuanHsieh/Cmsier/readme.md

-#Unfinished functions
+# Problems should be solved
-1. upload to Web server.
+1. Show the statement of upload process.
-2. setting the server info and local path info.
+2. Unknown word when generate all pages.
-3. image add.
+3. Export jar.

-4. layout change(at least three)
+# Unfinished functions
+1. Add image-adding function.
+(Priority)
+2. Design different template.
-5. a list page and XML file.
+5. A list page and related XML file.
-6. download files from web server.
+6. Download files from web server.